lsegundo11/Ishkara/Story/Diary/1-100/Day 67.md

 ### [[Session 79]]
 - Fighting the Beholder Zombie!!
 - Theoc found one of the mimics
-- Raith is gonna loot the spider carcas
+- Raith is gonna loot the spider carcass
     - took the web sac!
 - and now the Spectators are on the scene
 - Caldazar was missing left and right